$G$-torsors on perfectoid spaces: Generalised representations on rigid spaces

 \cref{t:generalised-reps-are-v-bundles} now provides a result in the full generality of adic spaces over $K$, free from any choice of integral model, or additional assumptions on $X$ or $K$.
 We note that this analytic setting introduces some additional subtleties due to the difference between $\O^+/p^k$-modules on $X_{\et}$ and modules on the reduction mod $p^k$ of some given formal model.

-The step to finite locally free $\O^+$-modules in the $v$-topology is new: It is relevant because $X_{\proet}$ is only defined for locally Noetherian $X$, while the $v$-topology is available more generally, which is useful even for rigid spaces e.g.\ in the relative setting studied in \cite{heuer-sheafified-paCS}. \end{Remark}
+The step to finite locally free $\O^+$-modules in the $v$-topology is newer, although we build on work of \cite{MannWerner_LocSys_p-adVB}.
+This step is relevant because $X_{\proet}$ is only defined for locally Noetherian $X$, while the $v$-topology is available more generally, which is useful even for rigid spaces, \textit{e.g.}~in the relative setting studied in \cite{heuer-sheafified-paCS}. \end{Remark}

 The proof will take up the entire section as we will also discuss some related topics to prepare the more general version for $G$-torsors.
 The basic idea is to compare locally free $\O^+/p$-modules for various topologies.
-For this we can relax the setup of this section:
+For this we can relax the setup of this section.

-Let $K$ be any non-archimedean field, not necessarily over $\Q_p$, and let $\varpi\in \O_K$ be any pseudo-uniformiser of $K$.
-The following Proposition is the technical heart of this section: \begin{Proposition} Let $X$ be an adic space over $K$ such that every object of its \'etale site $X_{\et}$ is sheafy.
-Then for $m=0,1$ the map
+Let $K$ be any non-Archimedean field, not necessarily over $\Q_p$, and let $\varpi\in \O_K$ be any pseudo-uniformiser of $K$.
+The following proposition is the technical heart of this section.